-^{310.} To show that a federal official has acted in his individual capacity, it is generally necessary to show personal involvement.
+&lt;sup>312 To show that a federal official has acted in his individual capacity, it is generally necessary to show personal involvement.
 See, e.g., Volpe v.
 Nassau County, 915 F. Supp.
 2d 284, 299 (E.D.N.Y.
-2013) (noting that "the complaint [was] devoid of any reference to actions taken by [the defendant] in violation of the plaintiffs' constitutional rights..."); Caidor v.
-Tryon, 11-CV-6379L, 2011 U.S. Dist.
-LEXIS 119539, at 6 (W.D.N.Y.
+2013) (noting that "[t]he complaint [was] devoid of any reference to actions taken by [the defendant] in violation of [the] plaintiffs' constitutional rights"); Caidor v.
+Tryon, No. 11-CV-6379L, 2011 U.S. Dist.
+LEXIS 119539, at \6 (W.D.N.Y.
 Oct.
 5, 2011) (unpublished) (noting that "to establish a Bivens claim, a plaintiff must allege facts showing that the individual defendants participated in the alleged constitutional violation."); Goldberg v.
+Rocky Hill, 973 F.2d 70, 73 (2d Cir.
+1992) (noting that "to establish personal liability in a § 1983 action, it is enough to show that the official, acting under color of state law, caused the deprivation of a federal right").

-Rocky Hill, 973 F.2d 70, his official capacity.311 This is because "official capacity" suits are considered to be the same as suits against the government, and the federal government has "sovereign immunity," meaning that they cannot be sued.312 You also cannot bring a Bivens action against a federal agency313 or a private corporation that contracts with the federal government to operate prison facilities.314 In Corrections Services Corporation v.
+official capacity.
+This is because "official capacity" suits are considered to be suits against the government, and the federal government has "sovereign immunity," meaning they cannot be sued.
+You also cannot bring a Bivens action against a federal agency or a private corporation that contracts with the federal government to operate prison facilities.
+In Corrections Services Corporation v.
 Malesko, the Supreme Court held that it would be unfair to allow Bivens suits against private corporations and not federal agencies.
-Violations by these private corporations, the Court said, are best handled through tort remedies available to incarcerated people.315 It is not yet clear whether employees of private corporations contracting with the federal prisons may be sued under Bivens.
-While some courts have found that Malesko excluded only private entities and not private individuals from Bivens actions,316 others have found that neither private entities nor their employees can be sued.317
+Thus, violations by private corporations should be addressed through tort remedies available to incarcerated people.
+It is not yet clear whether employees of private corporations contracting with the federal prisons may be sued under Bivens.
+Some courts have found that Malesko excluded only private entities and not private individuals, the but others have found that neither private entities nor their employees can be sued.